-Welcome to Lou's Greenhouse
+Welcome to Lou's

 Watering Trees and Shrubs for Fall

 We have had some rain this fall, but if you

 haven't watered your trees yet this year,

 question usually asked is "if I water my

 on them".
 Trees should be watered until

 late October - unless cool, wet weather

 prevails.
 This moisture will allow trees to

 reduce the extent of winterinjury or winter

 browning.
 It is difficult to say how much

 water needs to be applied but here are

 Size: Water needs every 10 days